WPStuffs/TechMagazine/README.md

 TechMagazine is a unique and mobile responsive Genesis 2 Child theme exclusively made for News and Tech blogs.
 With well refined typography and aesthetics, TechMagazine will help you to build a blog with brand value.

-####This repository will acts as a official support and feature request forum.
+####This repository will act as a official support and feature request forum.

 ##Useful Links